 Because of the specific nature of the business in which Snam operates, there are also risks associated with political, social and economic instability in natural gas supplier countries, mainly related to the gas transportation sector.
-A large part of the natural gas transported in the Italian national transport network is imported from or passes through countries included in the MENA area (Middle East and North Africa, in particular Algeria, Tunisia, Libya and, in TANAP-TAP perspective, Turkey together with States bordering the Eastern Mediterranean) and in the former Soviet bloc (Russian Federation, Ukraine, and in the future, Azerbaijan and Georgia), national situations which are subject to political, social and economic instability and which could constitute potential future crisis scenarios.
+A large part of the natural gas transported in the Italian national transportation network is imported or moved through countries in the MENA area (Middle East and North Africa, particularly Algeria, Tunisia, Libya and, in terms of the TANAP-TAP, Turkey along with the states bordering the Eastern Mediterranean) and in the former Soviet bloc (Russian Federation, Ukraine and in the future, Azerbaijan and Georgia), nations subject to political, social and economic instability which could evolve into potential crisis scenarios in the future.

-In particular, the importation and transit of natural gas from/through these countries are subject to a wide range of risks, including: terrorism and common crime, alteration of the political-institutional balance; armed conflicts, socio-economic and ethno-sectarian tensions; unrest and disturbances; deficient legislation on insolvency and protection of creditors; limits on investment and on the import and export of goods and services; introduction of and increases in taxes and excise duties; forced imposition of contract renegotiations; nationalisation of assets; changes in trade policies and monetary restrictions.
+In particular, the import and transit of natural gas from/and through these countries are subject to an extensive set of risks, including: terrorism and common crime, changes in political-institutional balances; armed conflict, socio-political and ethno-sectarian tensions; disorder and unrest; inadequate legislation on insolvency and creditor protection; limits on investment and the import and export of goods and services; introduction of and increases in taxes and excises; forced renegotiation of contracts; nationalisation of assets; changes in trade policies and monetary restrictions.

-If a Shipper using the transportation service via Snam’s networks cannot procure or transport natural gas from/through the aforementioned countries because of said adverse conditions, or in any way suffers from said adverse conditions, or to an extent so as to make it impossible or discourage the fulfilment of contractual obligations towards Snam, this could have negative effects on the Snam Group’s operations, results, balance sheet and cash flow.
+If a Shipper using the transportation service via Snam’s networks cannot procure the transportation of natural gas from/or through the aforementioned countries because of said adverse conditions, or in any way suffers from said adverse conditions, to an extent such so as to determine or incentivise the consequential inability to fulfil contractual obligations towards Snam, this could have negative effects on the Snam Group’s operations, results, balance sheet and cash flow.

 Commodity risk linked to changes in the price of gas

-Abroad, protection from market risk is offered by the French regulatory authority (Terēga’) and Greek (Desfa), from the TAP and Austria long-term contracts (different expiry dates for TAG and Gas Connect as from 2023).
-In Austria and the United Kingdom (in relation to Interconnector UK), the regulation does not guarantee cover of the volume risk.
+Abroad, protection from market risk is offered by the French regulatory authority (Terēga’) and Greek (Desfa), from the TAP and Austria long-term contracts (different expiry dates for TAG and Gas Connect from 2023).
+In Austria and the United Kingdom (Interconnector UK) regulation does not guarantee hedging volume risk.

 Risk of climate change

 The risks connected with the emissions market fall within the scope of the European Union Directives on the sale of permits relating to carbon dioxide emissions and the rules on controlling emissions of certain atmospheric pollutants.
-With the start of the third period of the European Emissions Trading System (EU - ETS) and of regulation (2013-2020), the updating of the sector regulations has had as its main objective the authorisations for emitting greenhouse gases and a constant reduction of the quotas on emissions released free of charge.
+With the start of the third regulatory period (2013-2020) of the European Emissions Trading System (EU - ETS), the updating of the sector regulations has had as its main objective the authorisations for emitting greenhouse gases and a constant reduction of the quotas on emissions released free of charge.
 The allowances will be assigned to each plant on a gradually decreasing basis, and will no longer be constant, and will also depend on the actual functionality of the plants.
 The shares assigned free of charge to Group plants are no longer sufficient to comply with the regulatory obligations relating to ETS mechanisms, therefore Snam will procure the missing shares on the market.
 The further development in progress of the European regulation could lead to identifying new methods for the management of the necessary shares.

-Climate change could also increase the severity of extreme weather events (floods, droughts, extreme temperature fluctuations) causing worsening of the natural and hydrogeological conditions of the territory with a possible impact both on the quality and continuity of the service provided by Snam, and on the demand for Italian and European gas.
+Climate change could also increase the severity of extreme weather events (floods, droughts, extreme temperature fluctuations), worsening natural and hydro-geological conditions in some areas with a possible impact on the quality and continuity of the service provided by Snam as well as on Italian and European gas demand.
 With reference to the effects of the change in the gas demand on the balance sheet, income statement and financial position of the Snam Group, see the previous paragraph “Market risk”.

 Legal and non-compliance risk

-Reputational verification and acceptance and stipulation of the Integrity Ethical Pact are the pillars of the system of controls aimed at preventing the risks associated with illegal behaviour and criminal infiltrations concerning our suppliers and subcontractors, with the aim of ensuring transparent relations and professional morality requirements in the whole chain of enterprises and for the whole duration of the relationship.
+Reputational checks and also accepting and signing the Ethics and Integrity Agreement are pillars of the control system designed to prevent the risks associated with illegal behaviour and criminal infiltration of our suppliers and sub-contractors, with the goal of guaranteeing transparent relations and professional morality requirements throughout the supply chain and for the entire duration of the association.

-As part of this collaboration, in October Snam renewed its partnership with Transparency International, the Secretary General of Berlin, during the 18th International Anti-Corruption Conference of Transparency International held in Copenhagen.
-On this occasion, Snam took part in a restricted round table that saw, for the first time, the participation of 4 private companies too, including Snam as the only Italian representative.
+As part of this collaboration, in October 2018 Snam renewed its partnership with the Transparency International, General Secretariat in Berlin, on the eighteenth International Anti-Corruption Conference of Transparency International held in Copenhagen.
+On this occasion Snam took part in a select round table discussion which, for the first time, included the participation of 4 companies from the private sector as well, including Snam as the only Italian company.